hopto-dot/Japanese-Conjugation-Helper/README.md

 ## **Summary of [Functions](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#list-of-commands):**
 ## *Useful things are in bold*
-* **[Word Lookup](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#word-lookup)** - Looks up any word, phrase or sentence (simply type a Japanese or English word or type '[word] [results]' to specify how many results you want to see)
+* **[Word Lookup](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#word-lookup)** - Looks up any word, phrase or sentence
-* **[Translator](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#translator)** - Translates English into Japanese, or Japanese into English (use '!' before English or Japanese sentences)
+* **[Last Requests](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#last-requests)** - Things you can do after searching a word
-* **[/i (Kanji Information)](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#kanji-information)** - Enter Japanese text and detailed information on all the kanji will be shown
+* **[Kanji Information](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#kanji-information)** - Enter Japanese text and detailed information on all the kanji
-* **[/audio](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#audio)** - Downloads audio of various conjugations of a verb or adjective
+* **[Audio](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#audio)** - Downloads audio of various conjugations of a verb or adjective
+* **Download subtitles** - Do '/subtitles [language]' (language is optional) then search for an anime and choose the episodes to download
-* **/Subtitles** - Download English or Japanese anime subtitles, specify the language and anime after you have typed '/subtitles'
+* **[Translator](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#translator)** - Translates English into Japanese, or Japanese into English
-* /Heylingo - Downloads audio from [Hey!
-Lingo](https://www.heylingo.com/) courses, you can choose a language course but doing '/heylingo [language]'.
-* **[/listening](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#listening)** - Start a listening test for a verb or adjective with '/listening [word]'
-* **[/k (Kanji Test)](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#kanji-test)** - Enter Japanese Kanji and get tested on them all 'do /k [kanji]'
-* **Offline Searching** - do '//[search]' to search for a word offline (should only be used for emergancies)
 * **[Preferences](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#prefs-command)** - Lets you change program settings, these are saved for the next time you use the program.
-* [**/p (Conjugator Practice)**](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#conjugation-practice) - conjugation practice (practice conjugating a word of your choice into different forms)
+* [**Conjugator Practice**](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#conjugation-practice) - conjugation practice (practice conjugating a word of your choice into different forms)
-* **[Last Requests](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#last-requests)** - Things you can do after searching a word (for example download audio for that word)
-* **[S parameter](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#s-parameter)** (not a command) - Things you can do after searching a word (for example download audio for that word)- A parameter that determines how much information about a word is displayed
+* **[S parameter](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#s-parameter)** - A parameter that determines how much information about a word is displayed
 * **/history** - See you last 40 searches
-* **/b (back)** - Instantly go back to your last search (no internet connection needed however can be buggy)
+* **/b (back)** - Instantly go back to your last search (no internet connection needed)
+* **/saves** - Shows all the words you've saved (to save a word, first search for one then type 'save')
 * [/h or /help](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#help-command) - Brings up more information about a command
 * [Reading Practice](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#reading-practice) - Reading practice (obsolete command)
-* /ranki - Reverse Anki: Generate reverse anki cards for cards that aren't as straight forward as flipping the fields (hard to use)
+* /ranki - Reverse Anki: Generate reverse anki cards (obsolete command)
+* HeyLingo Audio Downloader (/heylingo) - Downloads audio from [Hey!
+Lingo](https://www.heylingo.com/) courses
+* [Listening](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#listening) - Start a listening test for a verb or adjective
+* [Kanji Test](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#kanji-test) - Enter Japanese text and get tested on all the kanji
+* Offline Searching - do '//[search]' to search for a word offline
 ***
 ## To do:
 - [X] Make an offline searching possible